 An atomic force microscope or AFM is different from an optical microscope.
-AFM is used to investigate very small objects but it doesn’t have any lenses.
+AFM is used to investigate very small features but it doesn’t have any lenses.
 Instead of “looking” at the sample, an AFM uses a tiny probe tip that scans across the surface of the sample.
 In a sense, an AFM “feels” the sample, kind of like how a record player feels the grooves of a vinyl record.

 The principle of operation of an AFM is demonstrated In the animation below.
 The sharp probe tip is mounted on to a beam (called a cantilever), and it scans across the surface of the sample.
 In this case, the sample is made up of red cubes on a blue plate.